oxidecomputer/oidc-exchange/README.md

 The `claims` argument in Polar policies contain all of the claims included in the OIDC JWT.
-It must include `iss` and `aud` (note that the audience is checked by oidc-exchange *before* the Polar policy, so you don't need to check it again), and the rest of the claims depend on what your identity provider claims.
+It must include `iss` and `aud` (note that the audience is checked by oidcx *before* the Polar policy, so you don't need to check it again), and the rest of the claims depend on what your identity provider claims.

 For GitHub Actions, [GitHub provides a list of included claims][gha-claims].